ConstructionBlockchain/CBC-Hackathon-3/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+ ## History

+   This network was orginally selected as winner of the Smart Procurement Toolkit for the AEC Industry Construction Blockchain Consortium Hackathon 2019 (https://www.constructionblockchain.org/20190207-hackathon/).
+It has subsequently been further developed to improve functionality.